 - Common loons in Maine suffer from abnormal behavior and physiology and decreased reproductive success because of mercury pollution.

 - The Florida Panther Society found that chronic exposure to mercury may be a significant factor responsible for lower than expected population densities of panthers in large portions of their range, and is likely contributing to the extinction of this endangered animal.

 Power plants continue to spew mercury into our air, waterways, wildlife, and bodies.

-To protect the public and the environment from mercury pollution, the United States must require power plants meet modern pollution standards that will substantially reduce emissions of toxic mercury.
+To protect the public and the environment from mercury pollution, the United States should require power plants meet modern pollution standards that will substantially reduce emissions of the toxic chemical.